 After the repository installation process is complete, the window will be updated to show a “Remove" button in place of the “Install” button.

-If you choose to install apps from the Flathub website, clicking "Install" will download a file which will be opened by the Discover app, which can then be used to install the app.
+If you choose to install apps from the Flathub website, clicking "Install" will download a file which will be opened by the Plasma Discover application, which can then be used to install the app.
 For example, to install LibreOffice, you first search for and open the LibreOffice page, and then press the “Install” button.

 After clicking the “Install” button, a download information window will be shown.
 Verify the correct Flatpak has been downloaded and then click on the “OK” button to begin installing the LibreOffice application.

-Once the Flatpak is downloaded, the Discover application will open a new window with an “Install” button.
+Once the Flatpak is downloaded, the Plasma Discover application will open a new window with an “Install” button.
 Click this button to begin installation.

 Good examples of packages to be layered would be:

 sway: A Wayland tiling compositor